 The 2000 vintage 12 year old is bottled at 43% abv and available in the UK for around £35.

 Smell: Malty with apple, honey, vanilla, cinnamon and clove.

-Taste: 16 / 20.
-Tasting of Warm Spices, Honey, Biscuit, Apples and Pears, it carries decent weight and offers a satisfying mouthful.
+Taste: Warm spices.
+Honey, biscuit, apple and pear.
+Carries decent weight and offers a satisfying mouthful.

 Thoughts: An affordable and pleasant Speyside malt with an enjoyable, gentle warmth.
 At 43% it isn’t going to blow your mind but there’s enough character there to make it interesting.
 An interesting malt that flies under most people’s radar.